aetperf/aetperf.github.io/_posts/2020-06-01-Lunch-break,-plotting-excess-death-in-french-department-zones-with-Python.md

-And use a different projection than lat-lon, so that the shapes are not distorted: [EPSG:2154](https://epsg.io/2154)
+and use a different projection than lat-lon, so that the shapes are not distorted: [EPSG:2154](https://epsg.io/2154)

 ```python